‘Riverdale’ Recap: Jughead’s Disastrous Birthday Drives A Wedge Between Bughead

 ‘Riverdale’ Season 1 Photos

 He was actually so angry that he snapped on Betty.
 He explained to her that by throwing him a party, it just proved how different they were and how much she didn’t know him.
 “You’re the perfect girl next door; I’m the damaged loaner outsider from the wrong side of the tracks,” he told her before also saying they were “on borrowed time,” and that he wasn’t “one of your projects.”
 Her breaking point though was when he added that maybe she was just waiting for Archie to like her.
 Ouch.
-You could just say, he pulled a Pacey at Prom.
-You remember the one:
+You could just say, he pulled a Pacey.
+You remember this:

-Inside the party it wasn’t much better.
+Inside the party, things weren’t going any better.
 Cheryl, who didn’t get invited, took it into her hands to crash and bring along the whole school — including Chuck, the guy that Betty went all dark on with in the hot tub.
 They then forced everyone to play a game and reveal everyone’s secrets — like Miss Grundy and Archie’s hook up, and Betty’s break down.

 So Bughead was perfectly fine at the end, but they weren’t the only couple anymore.
-Archie and Veronica bonded over their parent troubles — Fred had gone to meet up with his mother to sign the divorce papers and Veronica had been threatened by her father to make a statement in his favor.
+Archie and Veronica bonded over their parent troubles — Fred had gone to meet up with Archie’s mother to sign the divorce papers, and Veronica had been threatened by her father to make a statement in his favor.
 Well their messed up lives brought them together; they kissed at the party and the next morning, she woke up in his bed.
-However, he was on the floor.
-Aw!
+However, he slept on the floor.
+What a gentleman.
+I am going to knock off points for Veronica not immediately telling Betty — especially since Jughead saw her leave so now he’s going to be stuck in the middle.

+Archie also got a bit of hope at the end of the episode: his dad returned home — but he wasn’t alone.
+He brought along his mom (Molly Ringwald!).

 Copyright © 2017 PMC.
 All rights reserved.